Watzit/Curse-of-Strahd/NPCs/Strahd/Strahd's Goals.md

 FIND RUDOLPH VAN RICHTEN

 Although he is usually focused on making [[Ireena]] Kolyana his bride, Strahd has been distracted by reports that a legendary vampire hunter named Rudolph van Richten has come to [[Barovia]].
 It takes more than one old man with a death wish to frighten Strahd; nevertheless, the vampire has his spies searching [[Barovia]] for van Richten.
-Strahd would like very much to meet the old vampire hunter, lock him in the dungeons of Castle Ravenloft, and slowly break his spirit.
+Strahd would like very much to meet the old vampire hunter, lock him in the dungeons of [[Castle Ravenloft]], and slowly break his spirit.

 Chapter 5 describes the town ofVallaki, where van Richten currently resides incognito.